Susan Olsen: After The Brady Bunch

 In September 2010, Olsen made a guest appearance on The Young and the Restless playing Mrs. Liza Morton, the owner of a preschool.

 In 2011, she appeared in season 3, episode 43 of The Biography Channel's reality show Celebrity Ghost Stories.

-In July 2012, Olsen was one of a limited number of artists and celebrities invited to show their work in Art with an Agenda: An Exhibit Inspired by Kelly Thomas at the PAS Gallery in Fullerton, California. inspired by the life and circumstances surrounding the death of Kelly Thomas, a homeless, schizophrenic, 37-year-old man who was beaten by members of the Fullerton Police Department on July 5, 2011.
-Olsen's piece, "Still Life," showed a half-eaten donut in a puddle of blood beside a lit flashlight.
+In July 2012, Olsen was one of a limited number of artists and celebrities invited to show their work in Art with an Agenda: An Exhibit Inspired by Kelly Thomas at the PAS Gallery in Fullerton, California, inspired by the life and circumstances surrounding the killing of Kelly Thomas, a homeless, schizophrenic, 37-year-old man who was beaten by members of the Fullerton Police Department on July 5, 2011.
+Olsen's piece, "Still Life", showed a half-eaten donut in a puddle of blood beside a lit flashlight.

-In December 2016, Olsen was fired from her radio show, "Two Chicks Talkin' Politics" on LA Talk Radio, after engaging in a feud with openly gay actor Leon Acord-Whiting.
+In December 2016, Olsen was reportedly let go from her radio show, "Two Chicks Talkin' Politics" on LA Talk Radio, after engaging in a Facebook feud with openly gay actor Leon Acord-Whiting.
 Responding to comments Acord-Whiting had made about her on another station, Olsen unleashed a profane rant against him, accusing him of cowardice.
 Acord-Whiting accused Olsen of homophobia for the remarks (which included repeated use of the word "faggot") and successfully lobbied to have Olsen fired.

-Olsen told Fox News in 2019 that she has "been the subject of fake news" and "never got fired."
+Despite this, Olsen told Fox News in 2019 that she has "been the subject of fake news" and "never got fired".

 Olsen joined with the other surviving main cast members of The Brady Bunch in the 2019 television series A Very Brady Renovation on HGTV.
-In 2021, she starred in the Lifetime Christmas movie, Blending Christmas, alongside her Brady Bunch co-stars Christopher Knight, Mike Lookinland, Barry Williams, and Robbie Rist.
+In 2021, she starred in the Lifetime Christmas movie Blending Christmas alongside her Brady Bunch co-stars Christopher Knight, Mike Lookinland, Barry Williams, and Robbie Rist.